 $10,000 account – day trader

-Since a pair like EUR/USD usually moves between 100 and 150 pips a day, day traders will likely not be risking more than 30 to 50 pips on a trade.
-Losses on individual trades should still be kept to 1% of account size or below.
-This means that a 25 pip risk on a trade means the trader can take 40 micro lots or 4 mini lots, which would equate to a risk of $100 in the EUR/USD.
+Since a pair like EURUSD usually moves between 90 and 130 pips a day, day traders will likely not be risking more than 10 to 20 pips on a trade.
+Losses on individual trades should still be kept to 1%, or less, of the account value.
+Taking a trade with 20 pips of risk means the trader can take 50 micro lots or 5 mini lots, which would equate to a risk of $100 in the EURUSD.

-4 mini lots is $40,000, so some leverage is needed obviously.
-Risk is being well controlled so in this case leverage is a great advantage for this strategy.
+5 mini lots is $50,000 worth of currency, so some leverage is needed (only $10,000 in the account).
+Risk is being well controlled, so in this case leverage is a great advantage for this strategy.
 It is also quite possible that the trader may have multiple positions with similar risk.
-If the trader had 5 similar positions it would mean $200,000 deployed in the market (some of these may hedge each other, but assume they all move independently).
-Therefore, this trader would need a minimum of 20:1 leverage but could probably go up to 50:1.
+If the trader had 2 similar positions it would mean $150,000 is deployed in the market.
+Therefore, this trader would need a minimum of 15:1 leverage, but could even go up to 30:1 (allows the trader to deploy positions worth up to $300,000) or 50:1.
 Beyond that there is little use for more leverage.

 The same scenarios can be repeated with a larger account or smaller accounts.

 $5,000 account – scalper

-Sticking to not risking more than 1% of deposited capital this trader can risk up to $500/trade.
+Sticking to not risking more than 1% of deposited capital, this trader can risk up to $50/trade (1% of $5,000).
 Scalpers usually risk a small amount (in terms of pips) on each trade.
-Lets assume the trader only risks 10 pips on a trade.
-That means in the EURUSD they can take 50 mini lots or 5 standard lot.
-If 10 pips is lost on 5 standard lots they have lost $500 or 1% of the account.
+Lets assume the trader risks 10 pips on a trade.
+That means in the EURUSD they can take 5 mini lots.
+If 10 pips is lost on 5 mini lots they have lost $50 or 1% of the account.